-Our ability to use our net operating loss carryforwards and research and development credits to offset future taxable income may be subject to certain limitations.
+Our ability to use our net operating loss carryforwards and research and development credits to offset future taxable income or income tax liability may be subject to certain limitations.

-As of December 31, 2019, we had net operating loss carryforwards, or NOLs, of \$266.5 million for federal income tax purposes and \$265.7 million for state income tax purposes, which may be available to offset our future taxable income, if any.
-Our federal and state NOLs begin to expire in various amounts in 2035, provided that federal NOLs generated after December 31, 2017 will not be subject to expiration.
-As of December 31, 2019, we also had federal and state research and development and other tax credit carryforwards of approximately \$31.8 million and \$6 million, respectively, available to reduce future tax liabilities.
-Our tax credit carryforwards begin to expire in various amounts in 2031 and 2028, respectively.
-The federal research and development tax credit carryforwards include an orphan drug credit carryforward of \$18.8 million.
+As of December 31, 2020, we had net operating loss carryforwards, or NOLs, of \$390.0 million for federal income tax purposes and \$386.9 million for state income tax purposes, which may be available to offset our future taxable income, if any.
+Our federal and state NOLs begin to expire in various amounts in 2035, provided that federal NOLs generated in taxable years after December 31, 2017 will not be subject to expiration.
+As of December 31, 2020, we also had federal and state research and development and other tax credit carryforwards of approximately \$36.4 million and \$7.5 million, respectively, available to reduce future income tax liabilities.
+Our federal and state tax credit carryforwards begin to expire in various amounts in 2031 and 2028, respectively.
+The federal research and development tax credit carryforwards include an orphan drug credit carryforward of \$20.7 million.
 These NOLs and tax credit carryforwards could expire unused, to the extent subject to expiration, and be unavailable to offset future taxable income or income tax liabilities.
 In addition, in general, under Sections 382 and 383 of the U.S. Internal Revenue Code of 1986, as amended, a corporation that undergoes an "ownership change" is subject to limitations on its ability to use its pre-change NOLs and tax credit carryforwards to offset future taxable income and income taxes.
-For these purposes, an ownership change generally occurs where the aggregate change in stock ownership of one or more stockholders or groups of stockholders owning at least 5% of a corporation's stock exceeds 50 percentage points over a three year period.
-We believe we have experienced an ownership change in the past and may experience ownership changes in the future as a result of future transactions in our stock, some of which may be outside our control.
-If we undergo an ownership change, our ability to use our NOLs and tax credit carryforwards could be further limited.
+For these purposes, an ownership change generally occurs where the aggregate change in stock ownership of one or more stockholders or groups of stockholders owning at least 5% of a corporation's stock exceeds 50 percentage points over a three-year period.
+We have experienced ownership changes in the past per the Sec.382 study performed in Q1 2021 and may experience ownership changes in the future because of future transactions in our stock, some of which may be outside our control.
+None of the existing tax attributes will expire unused as a result of the calculated limitations.
+If we undergo future ownership changes, our ability to use our NOLs and tax credit carryforwards could be further limited.
 For these reasons, we may not be able to use a material portion of our NOLs or tax credit carryforwards, even if we attain profitability.
 We have recorded a full valuation allowance related to our NOLs and other deferred tax assets due to the uncertainty of the ultimate realization of the future tax benefits of such assets.
-Under the TCJA, although the treatment of NOLs arising on or before December 31, 2017 has generally not changed, NOLs arising on or after January 1, 2018 will generally only be able to offset 80% of taxable income.
-This change may require us to pay federal income taxes in future years despite generating a loss for federal income tax purposes in prior years.
+NOLs arising in periods beginning after December 31, 2017 may generally only be used to offset 80% of taxable income in years beginning after December 31, 2020, which change may require us to pay federal income taxes in future years despite federal income NOLs in prior years.